AlexandroStrauss/VousTube/README.md

 VousTube is my attempt to create a functional clone of YouTube.
 It allows users to both upload their own videos and view the videos uploaded by everyone else.

+## Demo login

+Feel free to log in using the demo login:

+username: demo
+email: demouser@demosite.com
+password: password

+The login form asks for either the username or email, not both.

 ## User authentication

 The real YouTube is a Google product, and so its login/signup features are handled entirely through Google Accounts.
 VousTube's login/signup process is simpler - new users don't have to enter their real names, nor write their passwords a second time – but intended to mimic the look of the Google login form as closely as possible.